A Local’s One Week French Riviera Itinerary

 If you want the luxury of exploring everything I’ve mentioned above, I really recommend at least a week here, during which you could spend your days doing a nice mix of urban exploring, outdoor activities, beach lounging, and historical/cultural visits.

-Summer, of course, also offers great beach weather, but it comes with overwhelming heat in the middle of the day that makes doing basically anything unpleasant, and being the high season, crowds are significant everywhere you go and prices for everything are at their highest.
+Summer, of course, also offers great beach weather, but it comes with overwhelming heat in the middle of the day that makes doing basically anything unpleasant.
+As it's high season, crowds are significant everywhere you go and prices for everything are at their highest.

 The fall, particular the early part of the season, offers many of the benefits of summer, but with more moderate temperatures, fewer crowds, and reduced prices.
 By the middle of September, most vacationers will have returned home, so you’ll get a much more local experience.